Harold Walker (British Army officer): Early life

-Military career
+Early military career

 Walker was commissioned into the British Army as a lieutenant into the 4th (Militia) Battalion of the Prince of Wales's (North Staffordshire Regiment) (later the North Staffordshire Regiment) on 20 May 1884, before transferring to the Duke of Cornwall's Light Infantry (DCLI), and the Regular Army, just under two years later, on 14 May 1884.
 With the DCLI, he served on the Nile Expedition in 1884 and 1885, and later with the mounted infantry.
 A supernumerary lieutenant, he became a lieutenant in July 1886.

 In the 1890s, Walker continued to progress his way through the ranks, being promoted to captain on 16 December 1891, and served on the North West Frontier of India in 1897.
 In May 1898 he was seconded for service on the staff.

+Second Boer War

 After the outbreak of the Second Boer War in South Africa in October 1899, Walker was ordered to transfer there on special service, and left Southampton on the SS Nile in March 1900.
 For his service he received the brevet rank of major on 29 November 1900 and was appointed a Companion of the Distinguished Service Order (DSO).
 He served during the latter part of the war in command of the 4th Mounted Infantry Battalion in South Africa.

+Inter-war years

 Following the end of the war in June 1902, Walker returned home on the SS Kinfauns Castle in October, and received the substantive rank of major on 22 November 1902.
-In July 1903 he became assistant commandant of the School of Instruction for Mounted Infantry.
-In July 1904 he was promoted to the permanent rank of major upon his transferral to the Border Regiment.
+In July 1903 he became assistant commandant of the School of Instruction for Mounted Infantry "where he displayed an aptitude as a trainer of troops that was to stand him in good stead during the Great War".
+In July 1904, where, after "twenty years’ service in the DCLI", he was promoted to the substantive rank of major upon his transferral to the Border Regiment.
 He was promoted to lieutenant colonel in July 1908 and assumed command of the 1st Battalion, Border Regiment, holding this post until his next promotion to colonel in March 1912.
 He was then made a GSO1 on the headquarters of a divisional staff.